Jennifer Backhaus, Founder and Artistic Director

 DANCERS

-Samuel DeAngelo, originally from Yorba Linda, California, began dancing at the age of eighteen.
+Samuel DeAngelo (he/him), originally from Yorba Linda, CA, began dancing at the age of eighteen.
 In 2016, he graduated with a BFA in Dance Performance from Chapman University, with additional awards for performance and choreography.
 Samuel has also danced with FUSE Dance Company, and has performed choreographic works by Dwight Rhoden, Mauro Astolfi, Ching Ching Wong, Tommie-Waheed Evans, Yin Yue, Ido Tadmor, Jhonathan Soutchy, Andrea Guise, Amanda Kay White, and Jennifer Backhaus.
 Samuel also worked with Disney Cruise Line, and was in the opening cast of Beauty and the Beast, directed and choreographed by Connor Gallagher.
-This is Samuel’s ninth season performing with Backhausdance.
+This is Samuel’s tenth season performing with Backhausdance.

 Mo Goodfellow (she/they) is a lifelong performer and advocate for the arts.
 She is a graduate of Chapman University’s prestigious College of Performing Arts with a BFA in Dance as well as a BA in English Literature.
 Her artistic and professional goals work to combine her degrees in a career dedicated to arts innovation through performance, creation, and activism.
 Born and raised in the Pacific Northwest, Mo has an intense passion for concert work, contact improvisation, and site-specific dance.
 Throughout her career she has had the privilege of working with Alice Klock and Florian Lochner of FLOCK Works, Kybele Dance Theater, Ido Tadmor, and Tommie-Waheed Evans.
 Mo is currently a dancer with Mackenzie Martin’s GEOMETRY as well as a company member and teaching artist with Backhausdance.

-Sophia Lang, originally from Simi Valley, California, began dancing at the age of three.
+Sophia Lang (she/her), originally from Simi Valley, CA, began dancing at the age of three.
 Her passion for dance led her to Chapman University, where she graduated with a BFA in Dance Performance and a minor in Business Administration.
 Since graduating, Sophia has worked and performed at several locations around Orange County including the Disneyland Resort and at the Teatro Martini Dinner Cabaret Show.
 She has had the opportunity to perform works by notable artists such as Dwight Rhoden, Ido Tadmor, Peter Chu, Jennifer Backhaus, Amanda Kay White, and Tommie-Waheed Evans.
-This is Sophia’s fifth season with Backhausdance.
+This is Sophia’s sixth season with Backhausdance.

-Adrien Padilla is a dancer and choreographer residing in the small town of Rosemead, California.
-Padilla earned his BFA in Dance at Cal State Long Beach and Graduate Certificate in Arts and Culture Outreach and Advocacy at the University of Denver.
-Adrien is also a teaching artist within the BD education team helping spread the art of movement and dance to local communities and schools.
-Aside from dance, Adrien works behind the scenes as the assistant technical director of the Martha B Knoebel Dance Theater at CSULB, and is a photographer focusing on dance and conceptual photography as well as solitude art.
-Padilla has had the privilege to work with artists Keith Johnson, Dwight Rhoden, Norbert De La Cruz III, Whyteberg, FLOCK, and Peter Chu to name a few.
-This is Adrien’s seventh season with Backhausdance.
+Adrien Padilla (he/him) is a dancer and choreographer residing in the small town of Rosemead, California.
+Padilla earned his BFA in Dance at California State University, Long Beach, and Graduate Certificate in Arts and Culture Outreach and Advocacy at the University of Denver.
+Adrien is also a teaching artist within the Backhausdance Education Team helping spread the art of movement and dance to local communities and schools.
+Aside from dance, Adrien works behind the scenes as the assistant technical director of the Martha B, Knoebel Dance Theater at California State University, Long Beach, and is a photographer focusing on dance and conceptual photography as well as solitude art.
+He has had the privilege to work with artists Keith Johnson, Dwight Rhoden, Norbert De La Cruz III, Whyteberg, FLOCK, and Peter Chu to name a few.
+This is Adrien’s eighth season with Backhausdance.

 Chihiro Sano (she/her), originally from Japan, joined Backhausdance as an apprentice and has been a full company member since 2010.
 Since joining the company, Chihiro has performed at venues including McCallum Theater in Palm Desert, at the Irvine Barclay Theater, at the American Dance Festival in North Carolina, Carpenter Center in Long Beach and Joyce Theater in New York City.
 She has worked as an assistant to Artistic Director Jennifer Backhaus on several projects including the East Valley Dance Project for high school students in Palm Desert presented The McCallum Theatre, the Temecula Community Theater Dance Project and Trolley Dances Riverside.
 Chihiro currently serves as Education Coordinator and is passionate about sharing her love of dance and yoga with people of all ages and abilities.
 Chihiro is excited to come back to Backhausdance as a performer after her health battle.
 She is so grateful for her kidney donor and her mother who donated her kidney in exchange.

-Kyle Schrader is a dancer, teacher, and choreographer born and raised in Huntington Beach, California.
-Kyle moved back to the Orange County/LA area after graduating from Pace University in New York City in 2021, where he got his BFA in Commercial Dance with concentrations in Choreography and Pedagogy and a minor in Business.
-During his time at Pace, Kyle worked with a variety of choreographers including, Mandy Moore, Dee Caspary, Alexandra Damiani just to name a few.
-Kyle has trained in a variety of dance styles in both the classical and commercial realms of dance.
-Kyle has also trained in programs including American Ballet Theatre, Alonzo King’s Lines Contemporary Ballet, and Art’s Umbrella.
-Kyle has danced at the Comedy Store, in the Hollywood Christmas Parade, and for Huntington Beach’s Philharmonic Symphony.
+Kyle Schrader (he/him) is a dancer, teacher, and choreographer born and raised in Huntington Beach, California.
+Kyle moved back to the Orange County/LA area after graduating from Pace University in New York City in 2021, where he graduated with a BFA in Commercial Dance with concentrations in Choreography and Pedagogy and a minor in Business.
+During his time at Pace, Kyle worked with a variety of choreographers including Mandy Moore, Dee Caspary, Alexandra Damiani, just to name a few.
+Kyle has trained in a variety of dance styles in both the classical and commercial realms of dance and has also trained in programs including American Ballet Theatre, Alonzo King’s Lines Contemporary Ballet, and Art’s Umbrella.
+He has danced at the Comedy Store, in the Hollywood Christmas Parade, and for Huntington Beach’s Philharmonic Symphony.
 Kyle has been a guest artist with Redondo Beach Ballet and is signed with Go2Talent Agency.
-Currently, he is dancing in his third season with Backhausdance.
+Currently, he is dancing in his fifth season with Backhausdance.

 BACKHAUSDANCE ARTISTIC STAFF